protesilaos/my-website/_codelog/2021-01-26-git-diff-hunk-elisp-org.md

    xfuncname = "^(\\*+ +.*|#\\+title:.*)$"
 ```

 I am sharing this with Hugo's permission.
+The relevant part from the
+message:

+> I read your article about informative git diff headers for lisp and org
+> files recently.
+It's great, but I noticed that changes in org files
+> which are not under a headline (i.e. changes in an introduction or
+> abstract written right at the beginning) have no informative header.
+I
+> found that matching the title worked quite well: [...]